mikearino/Ixodida/README.md

 https://capstone-2edc0.firebaseapp.com

 #### An app built in React that gives users information about ticks and their locations.
+Deployed to Google Firebase.

 <p align="center">
   <img src="animated.gif">